streamlit/docs/content/deploy/community-cloud/deploy-your-app/app-dependencies.md

     </tr>
 </table>

-&dagger; For efficiency, Community Cloud will attempt process `requirements.txt` with `uv`, but will fall back to `pip` if needed. `uv` is generally faster and more efficient than `pip`.
+&dagger; For efficiency, Community Cloud will attempt to process `requirements.txt` with `uv`, but will fall back to `pip` if needed. `uv` is generally faster and more efficient than `pip`.

 <Warning>